Auzzy/pyinq/docs/src/source/bettertests.rst

                 except ValueError:
                         assert_true(True)

-If the expected error (:const:`ValueError`) doesn't occur, :func:`fail` is called with a message, forcing test to immediately fail and display the message.
-If the expected error is raised, the expected clause catches it and executes.
+If the expected error (:const:`ValueError`) doesn't occur, :func:`fail` is called with a message, forcing the test to immediately fail and display the message.
+If the expected error is raised, the except block catches it and executes.
 A dummy assert is run because otherwise, the test will be reported as having no asserts rather than succeeding.
 You could of course organize this as a helper method to make use easier, but that's beside the point.
-This is overly verbose, ugly, and a pain to setup and use.
+This is overly verbose, ugly, and a pain to set up and use.

 Since this is a very common operation, PyInq allows you to indicate that a test should expect a certain error.
 If the error occurs at any point in the test, the test passes; if it fails to occur, the test fails.
 This is done with an argument to the :func:`test` tag::